elinorbgr/Bayes-O-Matic/README.md

 ### Prerequisites

+You will need to install the compiler for the Rust programming language.
+Do to so there are some prerequisites:

-Before start installation, be sure the *C++ tools* is installed on your system.
+- On Windows, you need the *C++ tools* is installed on your system.
 You can download it into the [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16).
+- On Linux you'll need a working compilation toolchain.
+Your distribution likely provides the necessary package (for example `build-essential` on Debian).
+-

 ### Installation